Easy Formulas to Quantify Resume Accomplishments

 4) Ratios

-Ratios are a way for comparing numbers and are often used to demonstrate productivity, for example total sales / total hours spent, sales opportunities / closed sales, or number of leads generated / ad spend.
+Ratios are a way for comparing numbers and are often used to quantity productivity in your resume, for example total sales / total hours spent, sales opportunities / closed sales, or number of leads generated / ad spend.

-The way in which you present your resume accomplishments can have an impact on your job search too.
+How you present your resume accomplishments can impact your job search, too.
+Don’t just include a list of resume bullet points without thinking them through strategically.
 You should also consider a couple of factors when you are deciding how to present your accomplishments.

 • Are there any confidentiality concerns about the numbers you plan to include?
 For example, it might not be appropriate to include the actual dollar figures associated with the sales or profits of a private company employer.
 On the other hand, these figures expressed as a percentage increase may be perfectly fine.